corda/corda/docs/source/api-contract-constraints.rst

 ---------------------

 The best kind of constraint to use is the **Signature Constraint**.
 If you sign your application it will be used automatically.
-We recommend signature constraints because they let you smoothly migrate existing data to new versions of your application.
+We recommend signature constraints because they let you express complex social and business relationships while allowing smooth migration of existing data to new versions of your application.
-Hash and zone whitelist constraints are left over from earlier Corda versions before signature constraints were implemented.
-They make it harder to upgrade applications than when using signature constraints, so they're best avoided.

 Signature constraints can specify flexible threshold policies, but if you use the automatic support then a state will require the attached app to be signed by every key that the first attachment was signed by.
 Thus if the app that was used to issue the states was signed by Alice and Bob, every transaction must use an attachment signed by Alice and Bob.
+Doing so allows the app to be upgraded and changed while still remaining valid for use with the previously issued states.

+More complex policies can be expressed through Signature Constraints if required.
+Allowing policies where only a number of the possible signers must sign the new version of an app that is interacting with previously issued states.
+Accepting different versions of apps in this way makes it possible for multiple versions to be valid across the network as long as the majority (or possibly a minority) agree with the logic provided by the apps.

+Hash and zone whitelist constraints are left over from earlier Corda versions before Signature Constraints were implemented.
+They make it harder to upgrade applications than when using signature constraints, so they're best avoided.

 Further information into the design of Signature Constraints can be found in its :doc:`design document <design/data-model-upgrades/signature-constraints>`.

 Signing CorDapps for use with Signature Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Expanding on the previous section, for an app to use Signature Constraints, it must be signed.
-The signers of the app can consist of a single organisation or multiple organisations.
+Expanding on the previous section, for an app to use Signature Constraints, it must be signed by a ``CompositeKey`` The signers of the app can consist of a single organisation or multiple organisations.
 Once the app has been signed it can be distributed across the nodes that intend to use it.

 Each transaction received by a node will then verify that the apps attached to it have the correct signers as specified by its
 Signature Constraints.
 This ensures that the version of each app is acceptable to the transaction's input states.

 Signing an app in this way allows it to be upgraded more easily.
-As long as the new version is signed by the same signers as the original version and follows the :ref:`app versioning requirement <app_versioning_with_signature_constraints>` in the section below, it can be upgraded without any further steps.
+As long as the new version is signed by the required signers specified by the constraint and follows the :ref:`app versioning requirement <app_versioning_with_signature_constraints>` in the section below, it can be upgraded without any further steps.

 More information on how to sign an app directly from Gradle can be found in the